 Overview

-This chapter includes the volume reduction, by combustion, of industrial wastes and sludge resulting from municipal waste water treatment (sewage), as well as emissions from flaring and incineration of waste oil.
-The definition of industrial waste varies.
-In this case, we have decided to include all non-domestic chemical, hazardous and difficult wastes, and other industrial wastes.
+This chapter includes the volume reduction, by combustion, of industrial waste, hazardous waste and sewage sludge The definition of industrial waste varies, but for the purposes of this chapter we typically refer to it as non-hazardous waste that cannot otherwise be defined as municipal (5.C.1.a) or clinical (5.C.1.b.iii) by its origin.

+Often, non-hazardous industrial waste is collected and incinerated together with municipal solid waste, with or without energy recovery and, as in this case, emissions can be estimated and reported together (5.C.1.a or 1.A.1).
+If treated separately in facilities dedicated to industrial waste, emissions can be estimated and reported in 5.C.1.b.i.

+Emissions from flaring and incineration of waste oil are not explicitly discussed in this chapter, since their contribution to the total national emissions is thought to be insignificant.

+The remainder of this chapter will therefore mainly focus on emissions from incineration of industrial waste (5.C.1.b.i), hazardous wastes (5.C.1.b.ii) and sludges from waste water treatment (5.C.1.b.iv).

 Principally, this section includes emissions from chimneys and duct work because of the availability of measurement data, but excludes fugitive emission from waste or residue handling.

-Emissions from flaring and incineration of waste oil are not explicitly discussed, since their contribution to the total national emissions is thought to be insignificant (i.e. less than 1 % of the national emissions of any pollutant).
-The remainder of this chapter will therefore mainly focus on emissions from incineration of industrial wastes and sludges from waste water treatment.

 Care must be taken to prevent double counting of emissions reported here and in the relevant combustion chapter in 1.A.
 All the activities and emission factors with regard to the incineration of waste are explained in the waste incineration chapters.
-If there is heat recovery in the incineration process, it is good practice to report the emissions in the relevant combustion sector in the combustion section (1.A).
-If no heat recovery is applied, it is good practice to report the emissions under the appropriate waste incineration sector.When reporting in the combustion source categories, the emission factors provided in this chapter must be recalculated in terms of g/GJ (or equivalent energy units) by multiplying with the heating value of the waste.
-However, this heating value depends strongly on the kind of waste that is being burned.
-Therefore, the composition of the waste must be known in this case.
+If there is energy recovery (heat or electricity) in the incineration process, it is good practice to report the emissions in the relevant combustion sector in the combustion section (1.A) regardless of the efficiency of the recovery.
+If no energy recovery is applied, it is good practice to report the emissions under the appropriate waste incineration sector.
+In most cases, the emission factors provided in this chapter will need to be recalculated in terms of g/GJ (or equivalent energy units) by multiplying dividing with the Net Calorific Value(s) (NCV) of the waste.
+NCV can vary significantly depending on waste composition so obtaining detailed activity data will assist compilers in developing more accurate emission estimates.

-Most waste incinerators are small hazardous/chemical waste incinerators constructed on-site, intended for the industries’ own use.
+Most waste incinerators are small hazardous waste incinerators constructed on-site, intended for the industries’ own use (chemical plants, refineries, light and heavy manufacturing, etc.).
+Some large facilities are specifically designed for incineration of various hazardous waste.

-In general, industrial waste incinerators are unlikely to be a significant source of emissions, because the waste treated often has a high toxicity and efficient abatement is required to meet the stringent emission standards.
+In general, because the waste treated often has a high toxicity, efficient abatement is required for hazardous waste incinerators to meet the stringent emission standards.

-The relative proportion of emissions contributed by industrial waste incineration is likely to vary between pollutants.
-Emissions of carbon dioxide, volatile organic compounds (VOCs), hydrogen chloride and particulate matter from industrial waste incinerators are likely to be less significant than from other sources.
+The relative proportion of emissions contributed by industrial waste, hazardous waste and sludge incineration is likely to vary between pollutants.
+Emissions of carbon monoxide, volatile organic compounds (VOCs), and particulate matter from industrial waste incinerators are likely to be less significant than from other sources.
 However, industrial waste incinerators are likely to be more significant emitters of dioxins, cadmium and mercury than many other sources.
 This depends on the type of waste, the combustion efficiency and the degree of abatement.

 Description of sources